Ndundulu/webstomer/readme.md

 # Hello Welcome to my git lessons - Git is the best way to track you work
 # for both individuals and origizations.
+After studying git you can move to css